3rekse/makecode-omarillo-logo-lesson4/README.md

 ## Step 7
 **Your Turn**

+Get your **Turtle** to:
+- move
+- change its trail color
+- turn
-Get your **Turtle** to move, turn and then say, "I can change direction!"
+- then say, "I can change colors!"

 ## Step 8
 **Done**